cycle/docs/basic/install.md

 ```

 ## Schema Generation (Schema Update)
 In order to operate Cycle ORM require schema definition.
 The schema will contain a list of available entities, their relations, and association with a specific database.

-The schema can be descibed manually by instatiating `Cycle\ORM\Schema` object:
+The schema can be described manually by instantiating `Cycle\ORM\Schema` object:

 ```php
 $schema = new Schema([